isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-06-24-compiler-scratch.md

 Here grammar can be correct but variable c is not defined so it is not available in this context.
 So this raises a semantic error.

 If everything is okay then the healthy code is translated into intermediate representation (not the bytecode) only to support translation.
-This will a simpler version of the sorce code.
+This will a simpler version of the source code.
 Example,

 ```
 d = a + b + c